tkbadamdorj/simple-gpu-scheduler/README.md

 ## How it works

 You just need to specify the hyperparameters and flags that you would like to search over in two dictionaries, `all_params` and `all_flags` like in `demo.py`.
-If you want to fix a flag, write `fixed` as the value, and if you want to test a model with and without that flag, write `param` as the value.
+If you want to fix a flag, write `"fixed"` as the value, and if you want to test a model with and without that flag, write `"param"` as the value.

 ```
 all_hparams = {